 Stiffness & Separation Balance

-The terms “stiffness” and “separation” contradict one another but the balance and timing between the two is vital to our overall success.
-Without a stiff core you can’t transfer energy efficiently but without the separation you don’t have any energy and speed to transfer in the first place.
+The terms “stiffness” and “separation” contradict one another but the balance and timing between the two are vital to our overall success.
+Without a stiff core you can’t transfer energy efficiently but without the separation, you don’t have any energy and speed to transfer in the first place.

 “core stiffness is tuned with the appropriate muscle activity to best enhance the storage and recovery of elastic energy”